 We do not price on token usage and we do not bury costs in change orders.
 Pricing is published.

-Discovery Sprint: $2,500 to $5,000, one to two weeks.
+Discovery Audit: $999 fixed fee, credited toward your build.
 Workflow map, failure-mode inventory, integration plan, scoped implementation roadmap.
 Yours to keep regardless of what you decide next.
+For multi-department, regulated, or integration-heavy scopes, we quote a larger Discovery Sprint after the intro call.

 What moves cost up: additional workflows, regulated data beyond baseline HIPAA (SOC 2, state-level requirements), volume above 5,000 documents per month, or a third source-of-truth integration.
 Final cost scales with volume, complexity, and scope.